SameerSinghhh/Vela-InferenceTimeSolanaForecasting/README.md

 ## 🚀 What We Built

-A **groundbreaking inference-time learning system** that predicts Solana (SOL) price movements using LLM memory—**no model training required**.
+A **inference-time learning system** that predicts Solana (SOL) price movements using LLM memory—**no model training required**.
 Our AI learns from past predictions and market patterns in real-time.

 ```
 💡 Traditional ML: Train weights → Deploy → Static predictions